FENCE: A Financial and Multimodal Jailbreak Detection Dataset

 \section{Related Work}

 Recent studies on multimodal jailbreaks have focused mainly on text-driven prompt injections, while systematic taxonomies of attack types remain limited.
-Building on prior datasets and attack strategies, we categorize jailbreak attempts in VLMs into two broad types: Text-based Attacks (TA), where harmful content appears in text while images are benign, and Image-based Attacks (IA), where harmful content is embedded directly in images with benign accompanying text. \Cref{fig. dataset} illustrates these two categories.
+Building on prior datasets and attack strategies, we categorize jailbreak attempts in VLMs into two broad types based on where the harmful content is located: Text-based Attacks (TA), where harmful content appears in text, and Image-based Attacks (IA), where harmful content is embedded directly in images. \Cref{fig. dataset} illustrates these two categories.